Mathematics and Further Maths A-Level

 The full A level course covers similar topics but in far greater depth and breath.
 Mechanics is now expanded to include topics such as moments and the pure element includes numerical methods.
 The course is examined over three, two hour papers.
 The first is all pure, the second is pure and mechanics and the third is pure and statistics.
 The A level course would be suited to students who wish to study university courses that directly relate to mathematics such as, Mathematics, Computer Science and Physics.

 The Further Mathematics course does just that, takes the Mathematics course further.
-You will study some of the same topics in even great depth but also be introduced new topics in pure, mechanics and discrete, including; polar coordinates; hyperbolic functions; dimensional analysis; network flows and game theory.
-Some of these topics are the foundations of ideas you will find in top Physics, Mathematics and Computer Science courses around the country.
+You will study some of the same topics in even great depth and be introduced new topics.

-Students will be required to purchase textbooks for both AS and A2 mathematics, these books currently cost £28.99 each.
-Students will also be required to purchase a calculator with advanced functions, such as a graphical calculator and/or the Casio Classwiz.
-No method marks will be given in an exam for GCSE methods if the calculator can give the answer.
+Students will be required to purchase a textbooks for mathematics, this is currently just £15 when ordered through the school in September.
+Further maths textbooks are available for free on kerboodle, but students can purchase hard copies for around £28 (one year) and £43 (two years).
+As a recommended purchase we also sell a variety of revision guides and practice papers at a heavily discounted price.
+Students will also be required to purchase a calculator with advanced functions: the Casio Classwiz FX-991 performs most of the required functions and retails at around £25.
+The Casio CG50 performs all of the required functions and is only £70 when purchased through the school.
+No method marks will be given in an exam for methods if the calculator can give the answer.
 Also, the scientific calculators from GCSE will not perform all of the functions expected for A level.

 Career and further study: